Nerwyn/android-tv-card/README.md

 - 	Navigation and button behavior tweaked to mimic the Google TV remote, such as:
   	-	Hold press/touch/swipe actions only repeat for directional and volume keys, and perform a long press for anything else.
   	-	Navigation speed increased to be closer to (but not as crazy fast) as the Google TV remote.
+- Row names (except for `volume_row` and `navigation_row`) can be named anything as long as it contains `_row`, giving you the option to add unlimited rows.
+	- Combine this with `custom_keys` and you can really use this card for anything you want!
+- Touchpad height can now be adjusted using the configuration option `touchpad_height`.
+If not provided will default to 250px.

 Many thanks to the original authors.
 Getting this to work with Android TV was straightforward and all of the frontend heavy lifting they did has provided an excellent base on which to build my personal ultimate Android TV remote.